pnts/methodandmatter/source/words-make-worlds/the-surprising-power-of-awe.html.md

 In my research I’ve come to learn that awe is rather unique when it comes to human emotion.
 It can act as a short cut for dropping the body into a restorative, expansive state.
 When awe is activated our thinking mind gets quiet, creating space to reconnect to something much greater than ourselves (which happens to be really good for us).

-Let's be clear, I'm not saying awe is a panacea that will fix everything, but it deserves some attention for at least cutting through the bullshit of our ego for a short bit of time.
+Let’s be clear, I’m not saying awe is a panacea that will fix everything, but it deserves some attention for at least cutting through the bullshit of our ego for a short bit of time.

 No other emotion can do this.
 Most emotions can be experienced in any state our nervous system is in—restorative where we feel the fullness of an emotion without editorializing, modulated where we both feel and analyze, or dysregulated where the emotion takes over and pushes us into fight or flight mode.